kendaida/circ2_CLEAR/README.md

 # circ2_CLEAR
-WDL script to run Circexplore 2 and CLEAR on Terra bio
+WDL script to run Circexplore 2 and CLEAR on Terra bio.